vicente-priego-aviles/booking-travel-services/README.md

 </pre>

 ### Access Swagger
-To access the Swagger files, you can use the following URLs:
+To access the Swagger files, you can use the following URLs.
+We recommend accessing the Flight Service Swagger files, as we have included some response Examples only on that microservice for time saving purposes.
 <pre>
-# Flight Service
+# Flight Service (Recommended)
 http://localhost:8081/swagger-ui
 # Hotel Service
 http://localhost:8082/swagger-ui